thedeadparrot/fic-projects/xterminal/README.md

 Most of this code is in pure Javascript.
 The things I wrote are `js/filesystem.js` and `js/terminal-control.js` as well as everything in `data`.

-They aren't proper [Jasmine](http://pivotal.github.io/jasmine/) tests, but you can find the tests for the filesystem code in the `tests` directory.
-Super useful.
-I probably should have turned them into proper tests, though.
+[Jasmine](http://pivotal.github.io/jasmine/) tests for filesystem code can be found in the `tests` directory.

 To see the underlying filesystem in the completed product, feel free to poke around at `data/files.json`.